 I’m Pregnant and Want to Learn More About Adoption

 One of the most common questions we hear from pregnant women considering adoption is “How do I start the adoption process?”

 At Lifetime Adoption, we are here to be your adoption specialists, to provide support and guidance every step of the way.
 It is never too early to be thinking about adoption, and it’s never too late to start an adoption plan.

 Through Lifetime’s resources and articles, you can learn about all of the choices that open adoption offers you.

 If you are thinking of adoption, one of the first steps is learning more about the choices Christian adoption offers you.

-Call anytime at 1-800-923-6784 to request a free informational packet on how to start the adoption process, and to speak with one of our caring adoption coordinators about your questions and situation.
+Call or text anytime at 1-800-923-6784 to request a free informational packet on how to start the adoption process, and to speak with one of our caring adoption coordinators about your questions and situation.
 Click here to view and request an free adoption planning kit.

 You have three major choices when you are pregnant and considering adoption: